vouch-opensource/containerd-healthcheck/README.md

 # containerd-healthcheck

-A daemon that connects to containerd and performs health checks to know when to restart a container.
-It allows you to register async health checks and the task of the container itself, and provides a restart mechanism based on the check configuration.
+A daemon that performs health checks on containers running in containerd.
+It allows you to register asynchronous health checks for a set of container tasks, and provides a restart mechanism in case of failure.

 ## Rationale

 [containerd](https://containerd.io/) is an abstraction of kernel features that provide a relatively high-level container interface with limited feature set and typically perform low-level tasks for running a container.
-Due to its nature of being small and focused, containerd doesn't support health checks like higher-level components as Docker and Kubernetes do.
-Therefore, this project solves this problem by providing a simple way to let the system know, given a configuration, if a task running with containerd is whether working or not working.
-If a task is not working, then it "restart" the task - stop and start a new one.
+Due to its nature of being small and focused, containerd doesn't support health checks like higher-level components such as Docker and Kubernetes.
+Therefore, this project aims to solve this problem by providing a simple way to monitor containers running in containerd.
+It lets you specify a health check for each container task and provides restart logic in case of failure.

 ## Installation